uwescience/myria-docs/index.markdown

 to deliver high-performance.
 It should be thought of as an experimental or debug mode.

-- Ryn MyriaX in an existing cluster.
+- Run MyriaX in an existing cluster.

 The instructions to run MyriaX either locally or in an existing cluster are here:  [Running the MyriaX engine](myriaX.html).